usnistgov/800-63-3/sp800-63b/sec10_usability.md

 **_Typical Usage_**

 *  For all modalities, user familiarity and practice with the device improves performance.
-*  Device affordances (i.e., properties of a device that allow a user to perform an action), feedback, and clear instructions are critical to a user’s success with the biometric device.
+*  Device affordances (i.e., properties of a device that allow a user to perform an action), feedback, and clear instructions are critical to a user's success with the biometric device.
 For example, provide clear instructions on the required actions for liveness detection.
 *  Ideally, users can select the modality they are most comfortable with for their second authentication factor.
 The user population may be more comfortable and familiar with—and accepting of—some biometric modalities than others.
 *  User experience with biometrics as an activation factor.
 *  Provide clear, meaningful feedback on number of remaining allowed attempts.
 For example, for rate limiting (throttling), inform users of the time period they have to wait until next attempt to reduce user confusion and frustration.
 *  Fingerprint Usability Considerations:
   *  Users have to remember which finger(s) they used for initial enrollment.
-  *  The amount of moisture on the finger(s) affects the sensor’s ability for successful capture.
+  *  The amount of moisture on the finger(s) affects the sensor's ability for successful capture.
   *  Additional factors influencing fingerprint capture quality include age, gender, and occupation (e.g., users handling chemicals or working extensively with their hands may have degraded friction ridges).
 *  Face Usability Considerations:
   *  Users have to remember whether they wore any artifacts, such as glasses, during enrollment because it affects facial recognition accuracy.